The Middle East & Islam in Global Contexts

 Duke offers several study abroad options to students wishing to pursue the study of the Middle East and Islam outside the United States.
 These include Duke in the Arab World (a six-week summer program currently based in Morocco) and DukeEngage immersive service programs in Lebanon and Jordan.

-Seminar: AMES 204FS — Documenting Palestine: Oral History, Identity, and Community
+Seminar: AMES 204FS — Documenting the Middle East: Oral History, Identity, and Community

 Nancy Kalow, Instructor for the Center for Documentary Studies

-Students in this course will study the documentary record of Palestine in photography, film, and oral history.
-We will begin with studio photography of the late nineteenth and early twentieth century and conclude with recent community-based and student documentary production.
-How do communities in diaspora document themselves, and what is the role of digital humanities and social media in documentary research?
-The class includes a hands-on documentary component: Focus students will record diverse voices from Palestinian communities at home and abroad.
+Students in this course will study the documentary record of the Middle East in photography, film, and oral history.
+We will begin with studio photography of the late nineteenth and early twentieth century and conclude with recent community-based, experimental, and student documentary production.
+How do communities document themselves, and why are social media, politics of representation, and aesthetics important in analyzing documentary research?
+The class includes a hands-on documentary component.
 We will learn best practices of documentary work and the nuts-and-bolts of audio recording, interviewing, transcribing, writing field notes, and editing.
-The documentary approach favors an open-ended and non-invasive interview process, in which interviewees offer deep reflections on their lives, historical events they witnessed, and community or cultural traditions.
-Fieldwork from the class will be permanently housed at Duke’s Archive of Documentary Arts.
+The documentary approach favors an open-ended and non-invasive interview process, in which interviewees offer deep reflections on their lives, historical events, and community or cultural traditions.
+Fieldwork from the class will be permanently housed at Duke's Archive of Documentary Arts.
+No prerequisites.